rayosense/client-side-file-upload-plain/README.md

 node server.js
 ```

-This will run a HTTP server on port 3000.
+This will run an HTTP server on port 3000.
 Open http://localhost:3000 in your browser.
-Choose a file and upload.
-Open console to see the response object in logs.
+Choose a file and upload it.
+Open the console to see the response object in logs.